-Los Angeles was at the top of the United States Postal Service city dog bite list in 2016 with 80 dog bites reported by mail carriers, more than any other city in the United States.
+Los Angeles was at the top of the United States Postal Service city dog bite list in 2016, with 80 dog bites reported by mail carriers, more than any other city in the United States.
 In 2017, Los Angeles fell to number 2 with 67 dog bites.
 Across the country, mail carriers reported over 6,000 dog bites in 2017.
-Clearly, there is a problem with dangerous and out of control dogs that are causing injuries and damages to postal workers, and the problem seems to be elevated in Los Angeles.
-Dog bites lawyers know that mail carriers do have remedies, however, and they can use those remedies not only when they suffer a dog bite, but also when they feel threatened by a dog.
+Clearly, there is a problem with dangerous and out-of-control dogs that are causing injuries and damage to postal workers, and the problem seems to be elevated in Los Angeles.
+Dog bite lawyers know that mail carriers do have remedies, however, and they can use those remedies not only when they suffer a dog bite but also when they feel threatened by a dog.

 Suspension of delivery